 What Is The Main Purpose Of Fable?

 Primarily, fables are written to instill moral lessons in the readers.
-Because they usually employ, animals or other inanimate characters, a lot of human short comings or faults are attributed to these characters, which strategically dissociates the audience but at the same time makes a case for moral reflection of ourselves.
-They often take up a satirical hue and in serve didactic purposes in modern time.
+Because they usually employ, animals or other inanimate characters, a lot of human shortcomings or faults are attributed to these characters, which strategically dissociates the audience but at the same time makes a case for moral reflection of ourselves.
+They often take up a satirical hue and serve didactic purposes in modern times.

 At What Year, Aesop’s Fables Were Printed First?